 I taught English to Afghan soldiers.
-Now I’m part of the “digital Dunkirk” trying to get them out.
+Now I’m part of the “Digital Dunkirk” trying to get them out.

 I get why they want to get out on the 31st.
 Yet the fact that they have a window of time to try to get these SIV applicants like Mo to the airport and still won’t lay out a plan is gross negligence.
 It’s a political calculus, but it’s just a really sick one because these are real people.

-That’s what we were looking forward to if we don’t help these guys.
+That’s what we’re looking forward to if we don’t help these guys.
 Right now, there’s no plan for them.